-As a result, yesterday Select Board members loaded approximately 3,000 rain ponchos — which originally were to be distributed on race day — into a pickup truck, and Coutinho delivered the makeshift protective gear to the hospital himself.
+As a result, on March 31 Select Board members loaded approximately 3,000 rain ponchos — which originally were to be distributed on race day — into a pickup truck, and Coutinho delivered the makeshift protective gear to the hospital himself.

 “Facilitating the arrival of more safety equipment for medical professionals who are dealing with the COVID-19 pandemic is another wonderful example of how we work together,” Coutinho said, via a town press release.
 “It’s just what we do; we take care of each other.”

 The Hopkinton Police issued a warning about a COVID-19 scam in which individuals are going door to door claiming to test people for the virus.
 The individuals reportedly are driving a white van and wearing hazmat suits.

 According to the police notice: “While inside the houses taking fake vitals they are stealing items out in the open.
 Please be aware there are no organizations going door to door testing people.
 If you see these individuals please call the police immediately.”